 MAVO uses ArbiterSports for our assigning platform.
-This provides officials with an effective tool for manage their assignments, obtain payment, and receive important communications from the assignor.
+This provides officials with an effective tool for managing their assignments, obtaining payment, and receiving important communications from the assignors.

 The ArbiterSports platform also has a valuable app for your phone that allows you to accept or decline assignments in real time.
 This is an invaluable tool for every sports official.

 One fantastic tool that all MAVO members should avail themselves of is the free Arbiter Sports app for their cell phone.

 Every assignment appears on the screen either as an offer for a match, or as an accepted match.
 You will find all the details of your assignment so you never miss a thing.

 The items seen here in red are active links so you can text or call your partner, the assignor, or the school's sports administrator (athletic director).
 You can even get a link to GPS directions to the school, as well as the match fee for that particular match.

 Once you've accepted the assignment, you'll be able to see who it is your partner will be for that match.
 Clicking on their name will open up your phone with the option to email, text or call them.
 This can be extremely handy when you're running a little behind schedule and need to let someone know you're going to be there, but a bit later than you'd planned.

 Additionally, from the Arbiter Sports app, you can receive notices and messages from the assignor, a list of fellow officials with contact information, and access to Arbiter Pay, to transfer payments from your assignments to your bank account (optional)